ChrisDuffley/stationPlaylist/addoninternals.md

 ### All about StationPlaylist add-on Configuration Manager

 Until recently, Studio app module handled all add-on configuration routines.
 With the advent of add-on 5.0 which introduced add-on settings dialog, configuration management routines were split into a dedicated Configuration Manager (splstudio.splconfig).
 The new module takes care of configuration routines, including validating the user configuration, presenting add-on settings dialog and other dialogs inside it, handling broadcast profiles and more.
 In add-on 7.0, routines pertaining to configuration dialog were split into splconfui module, with the main add-on settings listed under NVDA preferences menu.
+In 2025, both the add-on configuration manager (splconfig) and the settings interface (splconfui) were transferred to SPL common services.

 ### How settings are loaded, used and saved